 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

+A few years ago, I decided to give oil cleansing a try.
 Oil cleansing is a simple method for cleansing the skin with a nourishing oil or a combo of oils.
 The idea behind oil cleansing is that oil dissolves oil, so massaging a nourishing oil into the skin and then washing it off will dissolve dirt and oils, leaving the skin clean and naturally moisturized.
 Personally, I’ve witnessed numerous benefits to cleansing my face with oil–clearer skin and a significant monetary savings, just to name a couple.

 While I love oil cleansing, there’s a big drawback, particularly at 11pm when all I want to do is remove my homemade foundation powder and crawl into my warm bed.
 So yes, call it lazy (or oil conservation), but there are many nights when I just want the ease and simplicity of soap and a two second lather over the sink.
 The work of massaging oil into my skin is just one extra step between the bed and my tired body.